ahmedhagras96/Java_and_UML_ITI_Assigments/README.md

       Do not forget to validate the values you make all needed conversion
 *   -Build a Main class to use PyramidCSVDAO class and print the basic data about each pyramid.

+## 1- Lab Exercise 1

+### Make Dictionary for Countries and Sorted list of Cities by poplution

+### Requirments

+* Develop and application that reads two files for cities and countries and store each in a List.
+* Each city entry contains code, name, continent, Surface Area, population
+* Create a map that uses the country code as keys and a list of cities as the value for each country.
+* For a given country code sort the cities according to the population